Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Executes a list of token transfers.
 A transfer is a token ID, an amount of tokens to be transferred, and the ``from`` address and ``to`` address.

-When transferring tokens to a contract address additional information for a receive function hook to trigger is required.
+When transferring tokens to a contract address, additional information for a receive function hook to trigger is required.

 Parameter
 ~~~~~~~~~